 If the anus muscle has too much tension, the following symptoms may occur:

-- difficult to lose and / or straining very hard stool
+- difficult to loose and / or straining very hard stool

 - an incomplete loss of stool or the feeling that there remains stool